DenizSt/TriCats/README.md

 `DiagramNorm` uses `ReduceDiagram` to compute the value of the scalar product of `adj` with itself.
 Options to be used by `ReduceDiagram` can be specified as options for `DiagramNorm` and are passed along.

 `DiagramNorm` uses `DiagramScalar` and therefore supports linear combinations of expressions with head `AdjMtx` as input.

-#### DiagramOrthogonalization

-`DiagramOrthogonalization[vectors]` takes a list `vectors` of (linear combinations of) diagrams and returns the coefficients obtained by performing the Gram–Schmidt orthonormalization algorithm.

-`DiagramOrthogonalization` uses `ReduceDiagram` to compute scalar products.
-Options to be used by `ReduceDiagram` can be specified as options for `DiagramOrthogonalization` and are passed along.

-The elements of the list `vectors` can be linear combinations of expressions with head `AdjMtx`.

 #### DiagramRotate